 Invite-Only Evening with Microsoft's Women Tech Leaders

 Microsoft has partnered with PowerToFly to present an exclusive, invite-only event for women in tech.
-The evening will feature discussions with several of Microsoft's women leaders in CSS and beyond.
+The evening will feature discussions with several of Microsoft's women tech and tech-sales leaders.
 There will also be time to network with Microsoft executives and top women in your field.

-- 5:50pm - Introduction by PowerToFly's Chief Revenue Officer Caroline Turner
+- 5:50pm - Event Kickoff with Caroline Turner, PowerToFly's Chief Revenue Officer

 Unfortunately, PowerToFly and the company it is holding an event on behalf of cannot admit outside recruiters to that particular event.
 Please email firstname.lastname@example.org if you have any questions about this policy.